 - If you participate in an interdisciplinary program and your involvement is not explicitly stated in your appointment letter, you have the option of requesting that the VPAA solicit a letter from the appropriate program director.
 Note that unless involvement is specified in your appointment letter, no such letter will be solicited unless you specifically request that the VPAA do so.

 - The Reappointments Committee will contact you to schedule an interview between you and your RC liaison to discuss any matters pertinent to the review.

 - The RC will also contact you to arrange classroom visitation.
 Two members of the RC will each visit at least 2 classes, or one class and one public lecture.

 - The Reappointments Committee will schedule a meeting with you within 4 weeks of the completion of the review to provide an assessment of your performance and to summarize the decision.

-- Following that meeting, the Dean of the Faculty will arrange a meeting with you and your department chair to discuss progress in teaching and scholarship.
+- Following that meeting, the Dean for Faculty Development and Research will arrange a meeting with you and your department chair to discuss progress in teaching and scholarship.